ein-gast/go-squashsf-httpd/README.md

 stat squashfs-httpd
 ```

-You also can build using docker (golang is not required on host).
+You also can build using Docker (golang is not required on host).
 ```bash
 git clone https://github.com/ein-gast/go-squashsf-httpd.git
 make dockerbuild